-Modelling in Teaching: Showing Students How Before Asking Them to Try
+Modelling in Teaching: How to Show Before You Ask

 Modelling is one of the most powerful tools in a teacher's repertoire, yet it is often underutilised or poorly executed.
 Effective modelling means more than simply showing students what to do: it involves making invisible thinking processes visible through verbal modelling, demonstrating the steps experts take through inquiry-based learning and questioning techniques, and explicitly naming the decisions being made through explicit instruction.
 When done well, modelling reduces cognitive load, builds confidence, supports collaborative learning, and provides students with a clear template for success alongside clear learning objectives through effective scaffolding techniques.
 This guide explains different types of modelling and how to implement them effectively.